 Curling Stones from Ailsa Craig

-Team GB are doing well at the Pyongchang Winter Olympics today (good luck team Muirhead!) and we were inspired to write a few things about a few lesser known facts about the curling stones!
+Team GB are doing well at the Pyeongchang Winter Olympics today (good luck team Muirhead!) and we were inspired to write a few things about a few lesser-known facts about the curling stones!

 The raw stone comes from an island south of Arran to the west of the Ayrshire coastline in the Clyde called Ailsa Craig.
-The island is the remains of a volcanic plug from a fiery past of our geological history and has a special type of granite which makes the best properties for the curling stone slipping along the ice.
-There used to be a full time quarry on the island and of course this wasn’t all for curling stones, but many other applications such as roading or construction.
+The island is the remains of a volcanic plug from a fiery past of our geological history and has a special type of granite that makes the best properties for the curling stone slipping along the ice.
+There used to be a full-time quarry on the island and of course, this wasn’t all for curling stones, but for many other applications such as roading or construction.
 The island is uninhabited now with all remaining working of the stone done on the mainland by Kays Curling.
 They were founded in 1851 and it’s said they have enough stone to last them till 2020, so maybe they will need to head out again soon!
-Along with the stone, the island has all sorts of other interesting history such as being involved in the religious reformation, smuggling, along with having two ruined chapels.
-It’s a stunning place to sail around on the boat with all basalt columns, caves, cliffs and also wildlife!
+Along with the stone, the island has all sorts of interesting history such as being involved in the religious reformation, smuggling and having two ruined chapels.
+It’s a stunning place to sail around on the boat with all basalt columns, caves, cliffs and wildlife.